tykim6/perspectives/_posts/2024-03-04-Perspective on Hypothesis Tests.md

 In most cases, your data didn't come from an experiment.
 This would be observational data, and you can use a hypothesis test to better interpret the data.
 Most data in the business world is observational.
 For example: if you have customer data and didn't run an experiment, then you only observed the outcome of purchasing process.
-You only have information about what ended up happening, and can't say _why_ it happened.
-Even so, there.
+You only have information about _what_ ended up happening, and can't say _why_ it happened.
+To make matters worse, the random aspect of data can often distort your view of "what ended up happening", and lead you to make conclusions that aren't really there.
+A hypothesis test can help you decide if an observation from your data is due to randomness or not.

 ## What is a hypothesis test?

-I’d like to explain the key ideas behind hypothesis testing through a toy example I made up.
+I’d like to explain the key ideas behind hypothesis testing through an example I made up.

 ## Example: Hospitality